johnmetta/statisfy/readme.md

     statsify.aggregator install --sudo
     statsify.aggregator start

-And that's it: now Statsify Aggregator is installed and is up and running in the background, waiting for the first UDP packed to arrive.
+And that's it: now Aggregator is installed and is up and running in the background, waiting for the first UDP packed to arrive.

 #### Configuration